lagoshny/ngx-hateoas-client/README.md

 ```
 #### Http params

-`rootUrl` (required) - defines root server URL that will be used to perform resource requests.
+- `rootUrl` (required) - defines root server URL that will be used to perform resource requests.
-`proxyUrl` (optional) -  defines proxy URL that uses to change rootUrl to proxyUrl when getting a relation link.
+- `proxyUrl` (optional) -  defines proxy URL that uses to change rootUrl to proxyUrl when getting a relation link.

 #### Logging params

-`verboseLogs` - to debug lib works enable logging to the console.
+- `verboseLogs` - to debug lib works enable logging to the console.
 With enabled logging, all prepared resource stages will be printed.

 > See more about logging [here](#logging).

 #### Cache params

-`enabled` - `true` to use cache for `GET` requests, `false` by default.
+- `enabled` - `true` to use cache for `GET` requests, `false` otherwise, default value is `true`.
-`lifeTime` - by default cache lifetime is 300 000 seconds (=5 minutes) pass new value to change default one.
+- `lifeTime` - default cache lifetime is 300 000 seconds (=5 minutes) pass new value to change default one.

 > See more about caching [here](#cache-support).

 ### Cache support
 The library supports caching `GET` request response values.
-By default, the cache `disabled`.
+By default, the cache `enabled`.

 To enable cache pass `cache.enabled = true` to library configuration.
 Also, you can manage the cache expired time with `cache.lifeTime` param.